-Chain Replacement with Chain in Hoist
+Chain Replacement with Chain in Hoist Refer to Figures 3 & 4.

-- Refer to Figures 3 & 4. - 1.
-Run hook up to its top limit. - 2.
+- 1. Run hook up to its top limit. - 2.
 DISCONNECT HOIST FROM POWER SUPPLY and remove the electrical cover. - 3.
 Using a screwdriver, pry the spring guide plate out of the slots in the limit switch nuts (See Figure 3).
 Turn the gold nut back to about the center of the threaded screw.
 Do not disconnect the wires from the limit switches. - 4.
 Remove the load block assembly from the old chain.
 On double-chained hoists detach the chain from the chain support and pull it through the load block assembly (See Figure 4). - 5.
 Make a "C" shaped chain link by grinding through the end link on the load end of the old chain. - 6.
 Using the "C" link, attach the new chain to the load end of the old chain.
 Be sure that the welds of the upstanding links of the new chain will face outward from the load sheave.
-The end links must be oriented for attachment to the dead-end attachment pin and the chain support (double-chained only) without any twist in the chain.
-(See Figure 23) - 7.
+The end links must be oriented for attachment to the deadend screw and the chain support (double-chained only) without any twist in the chain. - 7.
 With the electrical cover off, connect the hoist to the power supply.
-Be sure that the green ground wire is properly grounded (See INSTALLATION 3b, page 4). - 8.
+Be sure that the green ground wire is properly grounded (See INSTALLATION, page 4). - 8.
 Carefully jog the "UP" button and run the joined pieces of chain into the hoist until about 15" of the new chain comes out the other side. - 9.
 DISCONNECT HOIST FROM POWER SUPPLY. - 10.
 Remove the "C" link and the old chain.
 Remove the chain stop by prying off its retaining ring with a flathead screwdriver.
 If attached, remove the old chain from the chain stripper by removing the retainer clip and attachment pin. - 11.
 Attach the chain stop to the slack end of the new chain by capturing the 12th link with the two stop halves positioned with their tapered ends pointing towards the hoist.
 Slide the sleeve over the halves and attach the retaining ring.
 If you are not using a chain container, attach the slack end of the new chain to the side of the hoist using the attachment pin and retainer clip.
 DO NOT allow twists in the chain. - 12.
-Adjust the lower limit switch (See ADJUSTING LOWER LIMIT, page 8). - 13.
-Attach the bottom block on single-chained hoists using a new load block pin (See Figure 23).
-On double-chained hoists, feed the chain through the load block (welds of the upstanding links will be in towards the sheave) and fasten the end of the chain to the chain support using a new chain support pin (See Figure 23).
-Be sure there are no twists in the chain. - 14.
-Adjust the upper limit switch (See ADJUSTING UPPER LIMIT, page 8).
+Adjust the lower limit switch (See ADJUSTING LOWER LIMIT, page 8).